turingschool/mod-0-curriculum/back-end/data_types.md

 <div class="s-card">
   <h3>Deciding on a Data Type</h3>
   <p>For each of the items listed below, determine which Data Type seems most appropriate to store it as.
-If you are unsure of any, start a discussion in your Slack small group.</p>
+If you are unsure of any, start a discussion in your Slack group.</p>
   <ul>
     <li>Username/handle</li>
     <li>Date of Birth</li>
     <li>Age</li>
     <li>Number of Likes</li>
     <li>Balance on a bank account</li>
+    <li>Zip Code</li>
     <li>Currently online</li>
     <li>Daily countdown to a big event</li>
     <li>Caption for an image</li>